sbstndb/vectorized_find/README.md

 **Note** : Here the vector has a size of `size = 1024` integers.

 Thanks to a `No break` strategy, the **NoBreak** implementation has fewer branches.
 But the CPU is smart enough to avoid branch misses in the same level than before.
 Now lets explore the assembly code.
+I don't know why the `NoBreak` has so few branches.

 [TODO]